The Ultimate 7 Days Jordan Road Trip Itinerary

 111 km - 1h50

 Big day!
 It is finally time to visit Petra, the most famous landmark in Jordan.
-A day we had really looked forward to.
+A day we had really looked forward to on this Jordan itinerary.

-After a full day of exploring this unique world wonder, it is time to leave the hustle and bustle and drive towards the calm and quiet Wadi Rum desert.
+After a full day of exploring this unique world wonder, it was time to leave the hustle and bustle and we drove towards the calm and quiet Wadi Rum desert.
 We left our rental car on a parking lot, where someone came to pick us up and bring us to the desert camp to spend two nights in the middle of the desert.
 Can it get even more unique?

 Petra

 Let’s dive into probably the most famous sight of Jordan: Petra.
 This ancient “Rose City” is one of the world’s most extraordinary archaeological sites.
-Carved into sandstone cliffs, this UNESCO World Heritage Site is a fascinating blend of natural beauty and human craftsmanship.
+At this UNESCO World Heritage Site, you’ll find numerous of historical buildings carved into sandstone cliffs, It is a fascinating combination of natural beauty and human craftsmanship.
 At the end of the Siq, the canyon pathway that leads to the city, the impressive Treasury suddenly looms between the cliffs.
 We literally got goosebumps when we saw the first glimpse of the Treasury.
-Beyond the Treasury, a world of wonders unfolds, revealing breathtaking tombs, temples, and amphitheaters carved into the vibrant rock formations.
+Beyond the Treasury, there are even more interesting places to explore.
+The whole site is full of impressive tombs, temples, and amphitheaters carved into the beautiful rock formations.

 Upon entering, we immediately walked to the Monastery after the Treasury.
 In this way, we had it all to ourselves.
 After the Monastery, we went to the Treasury viewpoint along the Al-Khubtha trail.
 We felt that this was the best way to avoid the crowd.